Frequently Asked Questions

 Has the community had input into the plan?

-Yes, and we're committed to ongoing engagement.
-In developing the proposal, we prioritized the issues identified by Brooklyn Community Board 1 as district priorities: affordable housing, access to open space, and street safety.
-We began preliminary community outreach in 2022-2023 and are continuing to engage residents and local leaders throughout 2024-2025 as we begin the formal land use process.
+Yes, and we’re committed to ongoing engagement.
+From the start, we focused on priorities identified by Brooklyn Community Board 1—affordable housing, open space, and street safety.
+We began outreach in 2022–2023, continued meeting with residents and local leaders through 2024–2025, and look forward to further engagement as ULURP kicks off in December 2025.
 We welcome your feedback and will incorporate community input wherever possible.

 Why can't the project site just be used as park space?